-Intune Device restriction profiles are the policies similar to GPO from traditional device management world.
-Most of the enterprise organizations use GPO to restrict corporate-owned devices with these policies.
+Intune Device restriction profiles are policies similar to GPO from the traditional device management world.
+Most enterprise organizations use GPO to restrict corporate-owned devices with these policies.

-Restriction policies are security policies which need to apply on devices.
-Intune Device restriction policies control a wide range of settings and features of mobile devices (iOS, Android and Windows 10).
-More details in my previous blog “How to Restrict Personal Android Devices from Enrolling into Intune.”
+Restriction policies are security policies that need to apply to devices.
+Intune Device restriction policies control mobile devices’ wide range of settings and features (iOS, Android, and Windows 10).
+My previous blog, “How to Restrict Personal Android Devices from Enrolling into Intune.”

-I love to learn Microsoft Intune as it has 100% return of investment (ROI).
+I love to learn about Microsoft Intune as it has a 100% return on investment (ROI).

 Deploy Resource Policies (Wi-Fi Profile)

 Intune Resource policies help devices to connect to corporate resources.
-Deployment of SCEP profiles to devices helps to get connected to corporate resources through Wi-Fi and VPN profiles etc. Before creating iOS SCEP profile in Intune, you need to create and deploy certificate chain.
+Deployment of SCEP profiles to devices helps connect to corporate resources through Wi-Fi and VPN profiles etc. Before creating an iOS SCEP profile in Intune, you need to develop and deploy a certificate chain.

 More details about the Intune resource policy are available in my previous post.
 How to Create and Deploy SCEP Profile to iOS Devices via Intune.

 One of the important use cases of Intune is to deploy applications to different flavors of devices.